sbg-tir/SBG-TIR-L4-JET/README.md

 The SBG evapotranspiration product combines the [surface temperature and emissivity observations from the OTTER sensor](https://github.com/sbg-tir/SBG-TIR-L2-LSTE) with the [NDVI and albedo estimated by STARS](https://github.com/sbg-tir/SBG-TIR-L2-STARS), estimates near-surface meteorology by downscaling GEOS-5 FP to these three high resolution images, and runs these variables through a set of surface energy balance models.

+The repositories for the evapotranspiration algorithms are located in the [JPL-Evapotranspiration-Algorithms](https://github.com/JPL-Evapotranspiration-Algorithms) organization.

 ## Meteorology

 Coarse resolution near-surface air temperature (Ta) and relative